Skip to content

 CLI Reference

-ftm-lakehouse provides a command-line interface for common operations.
+ftm-lakehouse provides a Typer-based command-line interface organised into sub-command groups.

 Global Options